Stiivi/bubbles/doc/operations.rst

 .. function:: append(objects)

-    Resulting object will represent sequentialy chained `objects`.
+    Resulting object will represent sequentially chained `objects`.
 The `objects` are expected to have the same field structure.

     Signatures: ``rows``, ``sql``